List of EastEnders characters introduced in 2009: Tommy Clifford

+Syed Masood

-Syed MasoodSyed Masood, played by Marc Elliott, first appeared on screen on 21 April 2009.
+Syed Masood, played by Marc Elliott, first appeared on screen on 21 April 2009.
 Syed is a British Pakistani and is the eldest son of Masood Ahmed (Nitin Ganatra) and Zainab Masood (Nina Wadia), and brother of Tamwar Masood (Himesh Patel), Shabnam Masood (Zahra Ahmadi) and Kamil Masood (Arian Chikhlia).
 Syed's storylines see him fall in love with a man, Christian Clarke (John Partridge), and his eventual acceptance that he is gay.
 Syed initially marries girlfriend Amira Shah (Preeya Kalidas) but later comes out, and enters a relationship with Christian, despite the pressures of his family and his Muslim faith.

+Ryan Malloy

-Ryan MalloyRyan Malloy, played by Neil McDermott, was introduced to the show as a mystery character, who was credited simply as "Man" to keep his identity hidden but was revealed to be the half brother of established character Whitney Dean (Shona McGarty).
+Ryan Malloy, played by Neil McDermott, was introduced to the show as a mystery character, who was credited simply as "Man" to keep his identity hidden but was revealed to be the half brother of established character Whitney Dean (Shona McGarty).
 He has a dark past and Santer called him "intriguing and complex".
 Ryan's first on-screen appearance was on 28 April 2009.
 He has been involved in a love triangle with his wife, Janine Butcher (Charlie Brooks) and Stacey Branning (Lacey Turner), the mother of his daughter, Lily Branning.

+Al Jenkins

-Al JenkinsAl Jenkins, played by Adam Croasdell, is introduced as the new general practitioner, arriving on 1 May 2009.
+Al Jenkins, played by Adam Croasdell, is introduced as the new general practitioner, arriving on 1 May 2009.
 Al is described as "a big kid [and a] free spirit", and Croasdell called him "outdoorsy, a good doctor and generally nice – but not too nice."
 Croasdell quit the role in 2010 to embark on a charity visit to Malawi, and Al's last appearance was on 4 February 2010.
 His storylines involved romances with Roxy Mitchell (Rita Simons) and Chelsea Fox (Tiana Benjamin).

+Amira Masood

-Amira MasoodAmira Masood (also Shah), played by Preeya Kalidas, is the girlfriend, and later wife, of Syed Masood (Marc Elliott), she first appeared on screen in the episode broadcast on 7 May 2009.
+Amira Masood (also Shah), played by Preeya Kalidas, is the girlfriend, and later wife, of Syed Masood (Marc Elliott), she first appeared on screen in the episode broadcast on 7 May 2009.
 The character was described as high maintenance, lonely and insecure.
 Amira and Syed's wedding on 1 January 2010 was watched by an average of 11.64 million viewers.
 Kalidas quit the show in January 2010 to concentrate on a career in music, filming her final scenes in March 2010.
 Her final episode was broadcast on 26 April 2010, after Amira discovered that her husband was gay and had been having an affair with Christian Clarke (John Partridge).
 Amira returned in October 2011, with her one-year-old daughter Yasmin Masood in tow.
 She left EastEnders again in early 2012.